NaifZaghmout/Drive-safe-quiz-game/README.md

 - #####  Quiz Form
   - Contains 20 questions .
-  - four inputs A ,B ,C ,D to chose the answers
+  - Four inputs A ,B ,C ,D to chose the answers.
-  - a counter in the top right side of the form
+  - A counter in the top right side of the form.
-  - submit bottom
+  - Submit bottom.
     ![Quiz form section](assets/images/quiz-form.png)